-By selecting “Edit/Properties” for the instrument window, you will be able to set some of the following instrument properties:
+By selecting “Edit/Properties” for the Instrument window, you will be able to set some of the following instrument properties:

-Type: There are 2 types of instruments:
+Type: There are 2 types of visual appearance for instruments:

-• Non-graphic, with numeric value only
+• Non-graphical, with numerical display only

 Modify instrument value: You can define coefficients to modify the instrument value after calculation.
 This is useful if you need a calculation slightly different than the one included in SIGVIEW; for example, if the unit you would like to use needs some scaling.
 You can define both add (A) and multiply factors (B).
 The resulting instrument value will be calculated from the originally calculated value by using the following expression: NewValue = A + B*OriginalValue.

 Show signal marker: This option is available only for “At..., Maximum, Minimum, Maximum position and Minimum position” instruments.
 If you enable it, a marker will appear in the origin signal, showing the exact position for the value shown in the instrument.
 You can define the content of the marker by changing its text, or turning on the X/Y value display in the marker.

 Show level marker in signal: This option is available only for some instruments (Const, Standard deviation, Mean, Median, Quantile, Show value at... ) which value can be displayed on the Y-axis of the origin signal.
 If you enable this option, a horizontal line will be displayed in the origin signal, showing the instrument value level on the Y-axis.